cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     :type symmetric: bool
     :param diag: Is the variable constrained to be diagonal?
     :type diag: bool
+    :param complex: Is the variable complex valued?
+    :type complex: bool
+    :param imag: Is the variable purely imaginary?
+    :type imag: bool
     :param PSD: Is the variable constrained to be symmetric positive semidefinite?
     :type PSD: bool
     :param NSD: Is the variable constrained to be symmetric negative semidefinite?